We may earn money or products from the companies mentioned in this post.

 Why we fail to achieve goals…ever wonder that?

-I whispered this prayer on Saturday morning, December 10, seeking to prioritize my new year goals:
+I whispered this prayer on a Saturday morning in early December, seeking to prioritize my new year goals:

 Father, I thank you for what I’ve endured this year, because you’ve shown me where to start next year.